PanPey/PanPey/README.md

 - 🤔 I'm a pre-final year Computer Science student.

 - 🔭 I’m currently working on ...
-Advanced Data Structures & Algorithms.
+Django.
 - 🌱 I’m currently learning about ...
 Backend tech stack.
 - 👯 I’m looking to collaborate on ...
 Open Source Contribution.
 - 💬 Ask me about ...
 Problem Solving (in C++).